cooler-SAI/Firestorm-Leaked-core/README.md

 run ```cppcheck --enable=all --xml-version=2 > PathToFile/cppcheck.xml --inconclusive path PathToFile/wod/src/ --verbose```

 and run ```./cppcheck-htmlreport --file=PathToFile/cppcheck.xml --source-dir=PathToFile/wod/src --report-dir=PathToFile/wod/cppcheck/``` to get the html out

+How to compile:
+- clone the source.
+Download Visual studios 2015.
+- Once you do that, download the software in the release section, boost, DotNet, MySQL Community, Vcredist_x64, Win32OpenSSL 1_0_2j.
+- Once you've done this, you must make Boost an environment variable.
+- Download the Cmake version in the release.
+Run Cmake and build it by using the cloned source directory.
+You shouldn't have any errors when you use Cmake.
+- After a successful build of Cmake, you should have a build folder or whatever you named it to.
+- Go into that folder, after having VS 2015 installed.
+Open the .sln file.
+Once you've done this, select the build from debug to release.
+- Clean the solution & build.
+Depending on your computer specs this process may take awhile.
+If it takes a long time, that means it's working as there's a lot of warnings.
+- After a successful build.
+Go to the release folder that was just made.
+Make a new folder and copy/paste everything in there.
+Once you have this, run the authserver/world server.
+New files should appear.
+- Download the DBC files & maps/mmaps/vmaps/build from the release section & extract those files in that same folder with the worldserver.
+- Download the libssl32.dll libeay32.dll libmysql.dll ssleay32.dll ace.dll libmysqld.dll and copy/paste or extract into same folder.
+- Once you have this all set up. set up your mySQL community account (local).
+Once you have this set up, go into your authserver.conf & worldserver.conf to set your database usernames/password. auth, characters, hotfix & world.
+- Download Heidi SQL, connect to your local mySQL account with the mySQL service running (won't work if it's not running).
+Use your login information you used as your mysql account.
+Import the databases from the release section.
+You must go into the my.ini file and change the file size allowed to import the world.DB
+- Once everything is imported.
+Run the authserver & worldserver.
+Should work without crashing after your worldserver is done loading, create your account & your good to go!